Millbrook Healthcare

+History

 The firm is based in Southampton, where it was founded in 1946 as an upholstery business.
 It operates a fleet of 400 vans from depots across southern England.
 It has provided wheelchair services for Plymouth and South Hams since 2011.

 It took over the contract for wheelchair provision in Hampshire in 2014.
 At that time there was a waiting list of around 18 months.
 It took over the service in Kent in April 2017.
 It took over the Care and Repair service from West Dorset District Council in 2015.

 In August 2018 four disability groups in Kent wrote to the Clinical commissioning groups and MPs in the county to say that they “no longer had any confidence in Millbrook to provide the wheelchair service across Kent”, or in the ability of Thanet CCG to manage the contract, worth £5.1 million a year.
 A representative from the Kent Wheelchair Users’ Group described the service as “worse now than it’s ever been in the 56 years I’ve used it”.

+Acquisition

 In February 2021, Millbrook has acquired Ross Care, "a major provider of wheelchair services and mobility equipment".